Jmacek/CIS526-TeamProject/README.md

 ### Accessing the WebService

 **development**

-If you have a CRT you can use https, if not http should work.
+If you set up htpps you can use https, if not http should work.
 - Home -- https://localhost:8081/
 - Login -- https://localhost:8081/login
 - Challange -- https://localhost:8081/challenge